cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 ![Stack inserter](fig/stack-inserter-dialog.png){#fig:stains width="25%"}

+6. Try to use Omero.figure to produce a similar figure.

-6. Again, a very easy procedure -- explore further stack operations on your own.
+7. Explore further stack operations on your own.
 **Tags:** exercise insert-1

 \pagebreak